thesocialobaid/sample/README.md

-# 📜 Project Title: [Name of your Quote Generator]
+# 📜 Project Title: [Automated Query Generator]

 ## 📝 Overview
-[A brief 1-2 sentence description of the app—e.g., "A Python-based containerized application that streams motivational quotes to the console every five seconds."]
+[The repository contains a simple Python application that generates a new motivational quote every five seconds.
+The core objective of this project was to master Docker, understand image layering, and explore the Container Lifecycle. ]

 ---

 ## 🏗️ The Containerization Learning Path
-*This section documents my primary goal: mastering Docker.*

 ### 1. Understanding the Dockerfile
 I focused on the "recipe" format of a Dockerfile.
 Here is the structure I used: